Front Page Feature

 Barrick Gold Makes Remedy Victims of Violence and Rape in Papua New Guinea and Tanzania Conditional on Legal Immunity

 Since January, 2013, MiningWatch Canada has raised concern about the fact that Barrick Gold is seeking legal immunity from victims of rape by mine security guards at the company’s Porgera Joint Venture Mine in Papua New Guinea (PNG).
 If these rape victims accept an individual remedy package they must sign a waiver that assures Barrick that they will never sue the company in PNG or anywhere else in the world.
-We have raised this concern in a number of public letters to the United Nations High Commissioner of Human Rights (UNHCHR) on March 19 and April 2, 2013.
+We have raised this concern in public letters to the United Nations High Commissioner of Human Rights (UNHCHR) on March 19 and April 2, 2013.
 On May 14, 77 global organizations sent a letter to the UNHCHR expressing their deep concern over this.
 For more background, see Barrick Seeks Immunity from Rape Victims at its Porgera mine in Papua New Guinea.

 We have engaged the United Nations High Commissioner of Human Rights (UNHCHR) on this issue.
 In December 2013 we discovered a similar program for victims of rape and violence at African Barrick Gold’s North Mara Mine in Tanzania.
 We call on Barrick to provide greater transparency on the North Mara program for victims of the mines security guards and police.